Egglis/Strangevis-14/readme.md

 The bottom left portion of the 3D view contains options for changing the volumetric rendering.

+## Load files
+To load a dataset, go to File ..
+Open and choose a dataset.
+A loading bar appears while loading.

 ## Transfer Function
 The Transfer Function tool is below the 3D view.
 This tool consists of a graph showing alpha vs data-value, and a list of pre-existing colormaps.